Seoul · Operators

 Frequently asked.

 Often it is the wrong first move.
 The US sales VP inherits the frame the Seoul firm hands them.
 If the frame is a capability-matrix website, an engineer-built deck, a chaebol-provenance pitch the US buyer cannot place, and no US peer-set comparables, the US VP spends the first year inside an architecture that does not produce procurement decisions.
-The sequence that works is to give the US VP a US category anchor, US peer-set comparables, and US-procurement risk architecture in materials before they are hired.
+The sequence that works is to give the US VP a US category anchor, US peer-set comparables, and US-procurement risk answers in materials before they are hired.

 Further on Seoul and the US corridor.